-Progress clearly evident Some progress made Requires uplift Target Status Kings Island development zone: URDF funding will contribute generally to planning for public realm components and evidence that current planning is considering greenways to improve the physical expression of the Island's perimeter and surviving historical elements, but no significant delivery of development.
-Red: Requires Uplift The Opera Site: The development of Bank Place as a public space could have been offered as a 'meanwhile' use through competition to introduce new uses as the block closes.
-Green: Progress clearly evident Arthurs quay: Some progress has been made with the Great Streets redevelopment of O'Connell street underway and URDF funding secured for the diversion of the road and waterfront at Arthur's Quay.
-Amber: Some progress made Irishtown: There is a case for considering Irishtown as being a potential focus for development post- Colbert Station redevelopment and concurrent to the World Class Waterfront.
+Progress clearly evident Some gress made Requires uplift Target Status Kings Island development zone: URDF funding will contribute generally to planning for public realm components and evidence that current planning is considering greenways to improve the physical expression of the Island's perimeter and surviving historical elements, but no significant delivery of development.
+Red: Requires Uplift The Opera Site: The development of Bank Place as a public space 'meanwhile' use through competition to introduce new uses as the bl Green: Progress clearly evident Arthurs quay: Some progress has been made with the Great Street underway and URDF funding secured for the diversion of the road an Amber: Some progress made Irishtown: There is a case for considering Irishtown as being a potential focus for development post-Colbert Station redevelopment and concurrent to the World Class Waterfront.
 Red: Requires Uplift Cruises Street: Some progress is made by virtue of the URDF funding for the Great Streets project.
 Amber: Some progress made Georgian Quarter: Some progress is made by virtue of planning work and public realm proposals such as Newtown Park.
-Amber: Some progress made imerick Quays: Some progress has been made but scope of the public realm enhancement can be expanded to cover the North Quays and extend back into Henry street and the city centre.
+Amber: Some progress made Limerick Quays: Some progress has been made but scope of the public realm enhancement can be expanded to cover the North Quays and extend back into Henry street and the city centre.
 Amber: Some progress made Eastern Gateway (Colbert Station Quarter): The LDA's Framework is now very advanced for the Colbert area and as such will represent a blueprint for how a significant area of Limerick City Centre (60h+) will be developed over the next c.10 years.
 Green: Progress clearly evident Cleeves riverside quarter (Master planning of site to determine appropriate future use ongoing): The rejuvenation and reuse of the Cleeves site represents an exemplar of compact brownfield residential and mixed use redevelopment at scale within the inner city.
-Green: Progress clearly evident © 0004 I/DMO on high north and a marker from of the I/DMO shaked annotation of
+Green: Progress clearly evident